 Designing hospitals is a challenging task; anyone ever involved in such a project knows that!
-An increasing trend in Sweden, probably other countries too, is to use ready-made modules for specialist areas.
-I have had the privilege to visit various building sites and completed building project were ready-made modules for Operating Rooms (OR) were used.
+An increasing trend in Sweden, and probably other countries too, is to use ready-made modules for specialist areas.
+I have had the privilege to visit various building sites and completed projects where ready-made modules for Operating Rooms (OR) were used.

-There are a number of benefits in the design phase to use a concept that has already been tried and made up by others.
-A multitude of support functions are being incorporated in the modules to ensure proper ventilation, right air pressure, accessibility to medical gases, pendants in the ceiling, IT-solutions and smart lighting.
+There are a number of benefits in the design phase to using a concept that has already been tried and made up by others.
+A multitude of support functions are being incorporated into the modules to ensure proper ventilation, right air pressure, accessibility to medical gases, pendants in the ceiling, IT solutions, and smart lighting.
 Just to mention a few things.

-These pre-built modules often come with a metal or glass surface to ensure cleanliness and to withhold hygienic standards.
-However the properties of these materials have a rather dull side effect which is how they affect the sound environment in the room.
+These pre-built modules for operating rooms often come with a metal or glass surface to ensure cleanliness and to withhold hygienic standards.
+However, the properties of these materials have a rather dull side effect which is how they affect the sound environment in the room.
 There is virtually no absorption of unwanted noise to speak of at all!
 So how will this work?
 Will the modules be able to fulfill the requirements on room acoustics?

-The Swedish Standard 25268 has set the maximum limit for Reverberation Time in an Operating Rooms to <0,6 s (1).
-In traditionally built ORs it is sometimes difficult to reach this requirement even when using sound absorbing tiles in the ceiling.
-So how will the sound environment be affected when using hard surfaced modules?
+The Swedish Standard 25268 has set the maximum limit for Reverberation Time in Operating Rooms to <0,6 s (1).
+In traditionally built ORs it is sometimes difficult to reach this requirement even when using sound-absorbing tiles in the ceiling.
+So how will the sound environment be affected when using hard-surfaced modules?

 Acoustic calculations can provide some answers

-We have used the standard common practice in calculating the room and as with every calculation this is not an exact picture of reality, but it would give us an inclination on how much an intervention possibly would contribute with.
-Sabine formula is built on a diffuse sound field which is not accomplished is this room.
+We have used the standard common practice in calculating the room and as with every calculation this is not an exact picture of reality, but it would give us an inclination on how much an intervention possibly would contribute.
+Sabine formula is built on a diffuse sound field which is not accomplished in this room.
 Let´s have a look at the figures: